backend-development/backend-development-textbook/source/security.md

 ```

 As you can see the SQL Fragment was incorporated into the SQL query before
 the string was handed to ActiveRecord.

-So the resulting query returns all records from the projects table.
+The resulting query returns all records from the projects table.
 This is because the condition is true for all records.

 §